 An important feature of the performance fee is that where the performance of an investment (net of management fees and before performance fees are deducted) is lower than the performance hurdle, no performance fee is payable and the underperformance must be recovered before a future performance fee can be charged (a so-called 'high water mark').
-For example, if the Fund underperformed by 2% in a six month period and outperformed by 5% in the next six month period, performance fees in the first period would be zero, and in the following period would be calculated as 15% of approximately 3% outperformance (5% outperformance in period 1).
+For example, if the Fund underperformed by 2% in a six month period and outperformed by 5% in the next six month period, performance fees in the first period would be zero, and in the following period would be calculated as 15% of approximately 3% outperformance (5% outperformance in period 2 less 2% underperformance in period 1).